Do you need to be paying sales tax? Check out our nexus calculator.

 Sales Tax for Service-Based Businesses

-While often tax-exempt, service-based businesses may face tax liability challenges, especially when bundled with products, as state rules vary.
+While often tax-exempt, if you have a service-based business it may face tax liability challenges, especially when bundled with products (because state rules vary).

 • Taxability Research: Conduct thorough research on the taxability of your specific services in every state where you operate or provide services via remote employees.

-• Service Location: Determine the specific location where the service is performed, as this can often impact not only state sales tax but also jurisdictional taxes.
+• Service Location: Determine the specific location where you perform the service, as this can often impact not only state sales tax but also jurisdictional taxes.

 Sales Tax for Hybrid Businesses